Create and Edit Duration and Rates

 *You can override the rule even if it's defaulted at Maximum Duration + Variance.

-When enabling time automation, it will no longer be possible to create, delete or edit the sequence of the TC rates.
+When enabling Time Automation, it will no longer be possible to create, delete or edit the sequence of the TC rates.

 The Valid To date is based on: